Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Sometimes, the hardest part of a task is knowing how to go about it.
-As Charles Steinmetz's invoice notes, the difference between success and failure often lies in the details.
-To create extraordinary results, we have to be willing to invest the time and energy needed to understand the nuances of the task.
-Without knowledge, our labour is often wasted.
+Death is a part of life and an inevitable reality that each of us will have to face.
+As Steve Jobs said, “Remembering you are going to die is the best way I know to avoid the trap of thinking you have something to lose."
+We should remember that life is short, and make the most of it by living it to the fullest.

 <!-- </quote> -->